chuot/rdio-scanner/docs/install-docker.md

 # 3. Configure Rdio Scanner

-The `config.json` is preloaded with 2 systems, which you probably don't want.
-They just serve as an example and can be replaced with new ones as desired.

-> Read the documentation [docs/config.md](./config.md) for an explanation of all configurable parameters.
+Read the documentation [docs/config.md](./config.md) for an explanation of all configurable parameters.

 If your [Rdio Scanner](https://github.com/chuot/rdio-scanner) is already running, be sure to restart it every time you make changes to the `config.json` file.